MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

 - Deploy an embedding model using Azure AI Studio.
 - Upload custom documents.
 - Start a chat session in the Chat playground to experiment with generating completions based upon your own data.
-- Explore code that uses Azure Cognitive Search and Azure OpenAI to generate completions based upon your own data.
+- Explore code that uses Azure AI Search and Azure OpenAI to generate completions based upon your own data.

 Let's get started by deploying an embedding model and adding a custom data source in Azure AI Studio.